OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-11.md

 > How can I make you like Admah?
 > How can I treat you like Zeboiim?
 > My heart is stirred within Me,
-> All My compassions are ignited.
+> My compassion is overflowing.

 ## Hosea 11:9

 > I will not unleash My fierce anger;
 > I will not destroy Ephraim again.
 > For I am God and not a mortal,
-> The Holy One among you,
+> I am the The Holy One among you,
 > And I will not come in fury.

 ## Hosea 11:10